marcjaner/marcjaner_web/public/content/projects/block-posthog-extension.md

 ## Installation & Usage

-1. Install from the Chrome Web Store (awaiting validation)
+1. Install from the Chrome Web Store [here](https://chromewebstore.google.com/detail/posthog-self-blocker/hicioojgkpaeojpclncaojemmkliiblk)
 2. Or load unpacked:
    - Clone the repository
    - Go to `chrome://extensions/` and enable Developer mode
-   - Click “Load unpacked” and select the extension folder
+   - Click "Load unpacked" and select the extension folder
 3. Click the extension icon, add domains to block, and enjoy privacy without rebuilding or reloading pages.